-Since then, although some myths about masturbation continue on, science and society have progressed, and the research and rhetoric around masturbation are much more positive.
+Although some myths about masturbation persist, science and society have progressed, and the research and rhetoric around masturbation are much more positive.
 Several studies praise masturbation as a way to support overall health!
-So settle in and get comfortable – you’re about to learn just how good touching yourself can be…even beyond the orgasm.
+So, settle in and get comfortable – you’re about to learn just how good touching yourself can be, even beyond orgasm.

-There are still pervasive myths in our society about the effects of masturbation.
+Pervasive myths about the effects of masturbation persevere in the face of modern research.
 For example, some people still think that ejaculating decreases fertility for people with penises.
 It might seem logical; expelling semen means less semen, which in turn would lower sperm quantity.
 Except that isn’t how the body works!

-Leiblum et al., in a 1983 study, found that vaginal atrophy that can happen after menopause can be reduced through regular sexual activity, including masturbation!
+In a 1983 study, scientists found that post-menopausal vaginal atrophy can be reduced through regular sexual activity, including masturbation!

 Beyond that, the pain reduction effects of sexual arousal are utilized around the world as a way to alleviate the pain of childbirth.
 In cultures based in western medicine, it’s quite rare to see genital arousal as part of labor care, but nipple stimulation has been promoted as a way to enhance contractions during childbirth.